omeka/classic-enduser/Plugins/Contribution_3.md

 ![Contribution type Story edit page](../doc_files/plugin_images/contribution_story.png)

 Options are:
 - *Display Name* is the label for the contribution type - how it will appear on the public side.
-If left blank, the form will just use the Item Type name.
+If left blank, the form will use the Item Type name.
 - *Allow File Upload Via Form*: you can choose to allow, require, or disallow.
 If this is set to "required," users will not be able to submit the contribution form without attaching a file.
 - *Elements*: each element appears as a block.
      - The block is labeled with the Dublin Core element,